Incentive-centered design: Social computing

 Social computing concerns the intertwining of computational systems and social behavior.
 Social computing entails a high level of community formation, user content creation, and collective action.
 Peer-to-peer networks, open source communities, and wikis are all examples of forms of social computing.
 In such areas, incentives are provided in the form of respect and recognition for users who provide high quality content and contributions.
 As a result of these contributions, the system overall becomes of higher quality.

 Recommender systems

 Recommender systems attempt to predict the 'rating' or 'preference' a user would have of a particular item based on either attributes of the item or attributes of the social network related to the user.
 These recommendation systems can be seen in places such as social networks suggesting new friends, shopping sites recommending related clothing, etc. The Netflix Recommender System is designed to incentivize participation from the user, aligning the systems interests with the users interests.
 The users want to find content they are interested in, and Netflix wants to be able to provide better recommendations to their users.
-The star system that Netflix provides allows for the both parties to benefit.
+The star system that Netflix provides allows for both parties to benefit.